i-anurag-vashist/weather_forecast_app/README.md

 - **react-live-clock** - For displaying the live time
 - **CSS** - Styling and layout

+## Live Demo

+Check out the live version of the app: [Your City Weather on Single Click](https://yourcityweatheronsingleclick.netlify.app)

 ## Getting Started

 To get a local copy up and running, follow these simple steps.